0xmoei/Fhenix-Network/README.md

 #

 ## Complete Quest: Contract Creation and Verification Discord
 Do not `submit` if you want to get more points.
-Click `Edit` ,then `Verify` again for more Contracts
+Click `Edit` ,then `Verify` again after you deployed and verified more Contracts
 ![Screenshot_310](https://github.com/user-attachments/assets/2cc68e1e-d2a8-4c9d-97d6-dada35d3e058)